When is a walk more than just a walk? When it’s led by local doctors and clinicians and brings together participants from all walks of life!

 The CDC estimates about 80 percent of premature cases of heart disease and stroke are preventable and encourages changes like stepping up physical activity or eating a heart-healthy diet.
 Further, the American Heart Association estimates that if Americans ate the recommended amounts of fruits and vegetables every day, nearly 40,000 deaths would be prevented from cardiovascular diseases, stroke, and diabetes each year.

-“Increasing exercise, even moderately, may help reduce the risks of many diseases, including coronary heart disease and Type 2 diabetes,” said CHS Chief Medical Officer John Shell, M.D.
-“We are excited host Walk with a Doc again and help our community more easily find opportunities for physical activity.”
+“Increasing exercise, even moderately, may help reduce the risks of many diseases, including coronary heart disease and Type 2 diabetes,” said Dr. Shell.
+“We are excited to kick off our third year with Walk with a Doc and to help our community more easily find opportunities for physical activity.”